Sewage Exposing Mammals To Neurological Disease

 With weak data in mind, the official death toll from Alzheimer’s disease in the U.S. alone still increased 68 percent between 2000 and 2010.
 Millions of additional cases went undiagnosed, misdiagnosed and misreported.
 The epidemic is expanding exponentially thanks to misinformation, fraud, acts of gross negligence and what appears to be deliberate attempts to put corporate profits over public health.

-“There is now real evidence of the potential transmissibility of Alzheimer’s,” says Thomas Wiesniewski M.D. a prion and Alzheimer’s Disease researcher at New York University School of Medicine.
+“There is now real evidence of the potential transmissibility of Alzheimer’s disease,” says Thomas Wiesniewski M.D. a prion and Alzheimer’s Disease researcher at New York University School of Medicine.
 “In fact, this ability to transmit an abnormal conformation is probably a universal property of amyloid-forming proteins.”

 A new study published in the journal Nature renews concern about the transmissibility of Alzheimer’s disease between people.
 A second study by the same scientist in early 2016 adds to the stack of evidence.
 Wastewater treatment plants are collecting points for prions from infected humans.
 The sewage treatment process can’t stop them, but they can serve as prion incubators and distributors.